abryant710/auto-codebase-documenter/README.md

-# Codebase Documenter
+# Auto Codebase Documenter

-Codebase Documenter is a Python-based tool that leverages the power of the OpenAI GPT-3.5-turbo or GPT-4 model to automatically assess and document a codebase.
+Auto Codebase Documenter is a Python-based tool that leverages the power of the OpenAI GPT-3.5-turbo or GPT-4 model to automatically assess and document a codebase.

 This tool simplifies the process of documenting your project by walking through the directory of your codebase, selectively ignoring certain directories (such as virtual environments), and processing the Python files found.
 It harnesses the capabilities of the AI model to generate a comprehensive written assessment of each file.
 The assessments are then organized and stored in Markdown (`.md`) files within a dedicated `docs` directory.

-By automatically analyzing your codebase and providing detailed explanations, suggestions, and insights, the Codebase Documenter facilitates the understanding of your project's structure, purpose, and functionality.
+By automatically analyzing your codebase and providing detailed explanations, suggestions, and insights, the Auto Codebase Documenter facilitates the understanding of your project's structure, purpose, and functionality.
 The generated documentation can serve as a valuable resource for new developers joining the project or as an aid for code review and refactoring processes.

 ## Configuration